Easy Lemon Pound Cake

 - Baking essentials.
 We’re using baking powder, baking soda and salt to ensure the cake bakes up with the perfect rise and texture.

 - Lemon juice.
 I recommend freshly squeezed lemon juice for this recipe.
-Lemon concentrate, is too potent and sour.
+Lemon concentrate, is too potent and may have an overly sour taste.

 - Buttermilk.
 Adds moisture and richness to the lemon cake.

 - Lemon extract.
-For even more yummy lemon flavor!
+For even more bright lemon flavor!

 - Glaze.
 Powdered sugar and fresh lemon juice is all you need for a bright and flavorful glaze.

-It’s hard to beat a good pound cake, but sometimes it’s not so simple to create a good pound cake.
+It’s hard to beat a good pound cake, but sometimes it’s not so simple to create one.
 Luckily, today’s recipe is beyond good… it’s downright delicious.
 Annnnd it’s easy to make, to boot!

 This classic lemon pound cake gets its soft, dense texture and moist crumb from a combo of butter, buttermilk, and four eggs.
 It’s perfectly sweet with a wonderfully crisp, golden crust.
 And the added touch of a lemon glaze topping, is simply divine.